If you are insolvent and live in England or Wales, but your main estate is located abroad, you may still be able to declare bankruptcy.

 In summary, a person can declare bankruptcy in England and Wales if they do not live in that jurisdiction but do live in Denmark or any other country which is not an EU member state provided they can show they had lived or traded in the jurisdiction at any time in the preceding 3 years.

-How do you declare bankruptcy in England or Wales if you live abroad?
+How do you declare bankruptcy if you live abroad?

 The procedure for declaring bankruptcy is the same wherever the debtor is now living.
 Provided the debtor meets the jurisdictional criteria, application is made online through the online portal on GOV.UK.
 There is no need for any personal attendance at court or elsewhere.